Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Metric perturbations:

 In the allowed mass range, the diffusion constant violates the bounds for $p\geq 7$.

-In Figure \ref{shear_plot1}, the left panel have shown the plot of the pole-skipping points in the $\omega-k$ plane.
+In Figure [\ref{shear_plot1}], the left panel shows the plot of the pole-skipping points in the $\omega-k$ plane.
 Here we have plotted the standard dispersion relation of the boundary theory in a low-frequency regime, $\omega(k)=-i\mathcal{D}_sk^2$ where $\mathcal{D}_s=\frac{1}{4\pi T}$ given in \cite{Blake:2019otz}.
-When $\a'=0$ or the perturbative correction is very small, the first pole-skipping point falls on the dispersion curve.
+When $\lambda=0$ or the perturbative correction is very small, the first pole-skipping point falls on the dispersion curve.
 As the effect of interaction increases the first pole-skipping point skips the dispersion curve.
-However, the other pole-skipping points always stay away from the dispersion curve.
-At the right panel of Figure \ref{shear_plot1}, we have plotted the diffusion constant obtained in \eqref{shear_diff}.
-Here the $4\pi\mathcal{D}_sT$ have been varied with the scalar source for three different $p$ values.
+But, the other pole-skipping points always stay away from the dispersion curve.
+At the right panel of Figure [\ref{shear_plot1}], we have plotted the diffusion constant obtained in \eqref{shear_diff}.
+Here the $4\pi\mathcal{D}_sT$ have been varied with the scalar source in standard quantization and in alternate quantization for three different $p$ values.
 As the source is zero the diffusion constants for all $2\leq p\leq6$ become equal to the upper bound $\frac{3}{8\pi T}$.
 In the plot, as the source increases from zero, the diffusion constants start falling from the highest bound.
 For the coupling function $\zeta(\phi)\sim \phi^2$ and $\phi^3$, the diffusion constant decreases monotonically.
-At a particular value of the source, $4\pi\mathcal{D}_sT$ has become equal to unity, and for further increase of source value, it has fallen below its lower bound.
-However, for $p=4$, the diffusion constant is found to remain very close to its upper bound for a comparatively long range of $\mathcal{O}_s$.
+At a particular value of the sources, $4\pi\mathcal{D}_sT$ has become equal to unity, and for further increase of source value, it has fallen below its lower bound.
+For $p=4$, the diffusion constant is found to remain very close to its upper bound for a comparatively long range of $\mathcal{O}_{1,2}$.
 After that, it started decreasing very rapidly and reached below $1$.
-At these higher values of the source, the diffusion constant for $p=4$ has two different values for a single value of scalar source $\mathcal{O}_s$.
-It seems unusual.
-So we should control the source not to exceed $\sim 3$.
-Again though we know that the diffusion constant should not violate its lower bound, our results are not unphysical.
-Since our whole calculation is assumed to be in a perturbative regime, we are free to choose any tiny value of $\a'$ and any small range of the scalar source for the numerical evaluation.
+At these higher values of the source, the $p=4$ curve seems to give two different values of $\mathcal{D}_sT$ at a single value of scalar source $\mathcal{O}_{1,2}$.
+Again, after a certain value of the source, the diffusion constant violates the lower bound.
+This issue is important to study in future using full backreacted metric \cite{Buchel:2008vz}.
+Since our whole calculation is assumed to be in a perturbative regime, we are free to choose any tiny value of $\lambda$ and any small range of the scalar source for the numerical evaluation.
 Thus the better estimation in our case always makes $1\ll4\pi\mathcal{D}_sT\leq\frac{3}{2}$ for $1<p\leq 6$.